 You’ll also find a multi slide, a toddlers’ pool, a pirate ship, a speed slide and good changing facilities, snacks and drinks, and picnic tables in the adjacent playground.

 You May Also Enjoy Best Family Friendly Campsites In Ireland With Activities for Children

 Free Things to Do with Kids in Ireland

 #41.
 National Museum of Ireland – Dublin

-The three National Museums in Dublin are all free to visit and have great collections as well as a wide range of ongoing events for families.
+The three National Museums in Dublin, now open 7 days, are all free to visit and have great collections as well as a wide range of ongoing events for families.
 They include:

 - National Museum of Ireland – Decorative Arts & History is home to a wide range of objects, which include weaponry, furniture, silver, ceramics and glassware; as well as examples of Folk life and costume.